jcblum/reprex-howto/reprex_newbie.md

 - It automatically **formats** both **your code _and the code's output_** in a way that is easy to read when posted here, and also easy for your helpers to copy, paste, and run themselves.
 - It helps you **verify** that your reproducible example really is **complete and self-contained** by running the code in a separate, self-contained R session while generating the formatted output.

 You don't *have* to use `reprex` to prepare your reproducible examples, but we **strongly recommend** that you try to do so.
 There is one major exception to this recommendation: you can't use `reprex` to prepare Shiny reproducible examples.
-[LINK TO GUIDANCE ON HOW TO MAKE SHINY REPREXES]()
+[SHINY GUIDANCE]()

 (simplest possible instructions for running `reprex` on the reproducible example script) (don't forget to *examine the output*: `reprex` keeps you honest!